Ranks of abelian varieties in cyclotomic twist families: Introduction

+This result again follows from \Cref{thm:completely-reducible} and \cite{GGK}, and $N_\epsilon$ depends only on $\epsilon$, $\deg(f)$, and $\#S$.
 Since the results of \cite{GGK} are ineffective, we cannot say anything explicit about the constant $N_\epsilon$ in general.
 However, one can prove explicit results in this direction by instead combining our work with the Chabauty method.
 We illustrate this by way of an example.

 \begin{theorem} Consider the sextic twist family $C_d \colon y^3 = (x^2 - d)(x^2 - 4d)$ of genus $3$ curves.
 For at least $\frac13$ of squarefree $d \in \Z$ such that $d \equiv 2$ or $11 \pmod{36}$, we have $\#C_d(\Q) \leq 5$. \end{theorem}